What is natural turf?

 So what are the options for improving natural turf playing quality?

 Once minor works are ruled out, all other options are disruptive, require specialist equipment and skills, and will remove the Field of Play from use until the new turf surface is fully established.
-We’ve produced a cheat sheet (available here [link to cheat sheet landing page]) of the typical surface upgrade options and the ones we see most commonly in Australia are summarised below:
+We’ve produced a cheat sheet (available here) of the typical surface upgrade options, and the ones we see most commonly in Australia are summarised below:

 The ‘Sandy Loam’ option.
 Excavate existing soil and replace it with sandy loam (with or without drains).
 A relatively low-cost option but minimal improvement in usability as the rate of water infiltration into the profile is only marginally better than what it replaced.